 Discover how Bavarian royalty lived and governed at Munich Residenz, the largest city palace in Germany.
 You'll be drawn in by its opulent architecture, elaborate room decorations, and displays from the former royal collections.
 The complex includes ten courtyards and 130 rooms.
 Built in 1385, the palace was originally a small, moated castle.
 The kings of Bavaria gradually expanded it to use as a private residence and an official seat of government.
 The renowned court theater here opened for public performances in 1795.
 The complex also houses the primary concert hall for Bavaria's famous symphony orchestra.
 Though you can't get a guided tour, you can pick free audio guides at the palace museum.
-To visit Munich Residenz and get the most from your holiday in Munich, create itinerary details personal to you using our Munich itinerary builder.
+Ask Inspirock to suggest an itinerary and make planning a trip to Munich fast, fun, and easy.

 Create a full itinerary - for free!

 Tours to Munich Residenz

 $21 BOOK WITH VIATOR Munich City Hop-on Hop-off Tour Munich City Hop-on Hop-off Tour

 $16 BOOK WITH VIATOR Munich Old Town Small-Group Walking Tour Munich Old Town Small-Group Walking Tour

 Duration: 2 hours

 $81 BOOK WITH VIATOR Munich's Highlights 3-hour Segway Tour Munich's Highlights 3-hour Segway Tour

 $18 BOOK WITH VIATOR Panoramic Hop-On Hop-Off Tour of Munich by Double-Decker Bus Panoramic Hop-On Hop-Off Tour of Munich by Double-Decker Bus